[an error occurred while processing this directive]

 "You're stupid"

-"I have to admit, I'm not perfect"
+"I have to admit, I'm not perfect""You're aggressive"

 "I don't let people walk all over me, that's true."